markcurtis1970/WD40/README.md

 # WD40
-A general repo for all sorts of scripts and things.
+A general repo for all sorts.
 Useful for a number of things.
 Like WD40.